mmbman/Katagiri/1987-06-27-A-B-and-C-Worlds.md

 #### 14:50

-That’s why next Dogen Zenji says, “Because the Buddha Way originally sprang forth from abundance and paucity” – Is that translation clear?
+That’s why next Dōgen Zenji says, “Because the Buddha Way originally sprang forth from abundance and paucity” – Is that translation clear?
 I don’t know if you understand this or not.

 “The Buddha Way” means *true reality*.
 Practically, or truly, you live there, which is a bigger scale of the world than you have thought.
 That is the Buddha Way.